Frequently Asked Questions (FAQ)

 The spirit behind these laws is to keep bait dealers from wrecking ecosystems by mass collecting insects (usually hellgrammites or Hexagenia mayfly nymphs) to sell as bait.
 Small scale collection for educational/scientific purposes does no such harm, and in states where the law by some oversight does not allow for it, local state biologists and wardens are usually understanding and flexible when approached for permission.
 I recommend you seek permission if your state has such laws, but I can't imagine a game warden anywhere writing someone a ticket for small scale bug collecting.
 Maybe you'd get to appear in an episode of Ephemerella's Most Wanted.

 I've collected most of what's on this site in Wisconsin and New York.
-In Wisconsin my collecting is legal but the regulations pamphlets suggest otherwise, so I had to talk to DNR personnel familiar with the actual statutes.
+In Wisconsin my collecting is legal but the regulation pamphlets suggest otherwise, so I had to talk to DNR personnel familiar with the actual statutes.
 In New York, this kind of collecting is illegal without a permit, so I got the permit.

 If your state restricts collection and you aren't able to get a permit, see if the law is specific to trout streams.
 If so, then you may be able to collect aquatic insects from other streams without any problem.
 Your local warmwater streams probably have many species in common with your trout streams.